-Harry O’s Passyunk Gardens at Passyunk and Wharton sts is best-known for being the creation of the Rachael Ray television show in August of 2011, but is now a neighbor-run pocket farm that grows a multitude of organic fruits, veggies, and herbs.
-The garden is run with a collective spirit in mind, with any and all neighbors able to come in, get their hands dirty, and pick the fruits of their labor when the crops are ready to be harvested.
-Open hours for the community are Sundays from 4-6pm and Wednesdays from 9-11:30 and 5-7:30 from around April through November.
+Harry O’s Passyunk Gardens at Passyunk and Wharton sts is best-known for being the creation of the Rachael Ray television show in August of 2011, but is now a neighbor-run pocket green space that grows a multitude of organic fruits, veggies, and herbs.
+The garden is run with a collective spirit in mind, with any and all neighbors able to come in and get their hands dirty.
+Open hours for the community are Sundays from 4-6pm from April to November and some weekdays during the summer months.
+For more information visit our garden page.

 Capitolo Community Garden at 10th and Federal Sts is a 40+ plot garden that arose from a run-down patch of Capitolo Playground that had been a neglected baseball diamond.
 After neighbors inquired about the parcel’s availability, the generous and accommodating advisory board at Capitolo got the city to remove a rusted backstop, metal fencing, and concrete, and allowed volunteers to erect a fence, create their own raised beds, and begin transforming the land.
 Members pay $45 per year to use the space for their greening pleasures, and participate in common-area workdays that include activities such as mulching, building new flower boxes, and filling water barrels.
 Capitolo Community Garden was awarded one of the Pennsylvania Horticultural Society’s First Place Honors in its yearly garden awards at the 2010 Flower Show.
 To inquire about getting on the wait list, or other info, please email email@example.com.